-NCP's Adult Psychoanalytic Training Program is dedicated to exploration of the full spectrum of psychoanalytic theory and practice.
-Training is based upon the “tripartite model”—personal analysis, seminars and supervision of psychoanalytic work.
-The Center’s curriculum embraces a range of educational opportunities.
-Along with a review of the works of Sigmund Freud, we explore the most current evolution of contemporary psychoanalytic theory and technique.
-Our candidates are encouraged to approach their studies with an attitude of critical inquiry.
-The goals of the training program are to:
+NCP's Adult Psychoanalytic Training Program is dedicated to the exploration of the full spectrum of psychoanalytic theory and practice.
+Training is based upon the “tripartite model”—personal analysis, didactic, and supervision of psychoanalytic work.
+Students are encouraged to approach their studies with an attitude of critical inquiry.
+Curriculum ranges from Freud to the most current evolution of contemporary psychoanalytic theory and technique and evidenced-based techniques and best practice.

 - Gabrielle Taylor, PhD, recent graduate

 "My experience at NCP has expanded and developed my clinical thinking beyond what I had expected and even hoped for.
 This began with infant observation, where I was first able to set aside thinking in terms of diagnosis and textbooks and rely on my capacities to observe and describe what I was observing.
 Since then I have experienced an ever-tightening thread connecting my experience in infant observation to my own analysis, clinical work with patients, psychoanalytic reading, seminar instruction and discussion, and supervision.
 This developing network has allowed me to generate the space and capacity to think more thoroughly about patients, and has enabled me to begin to understand certain patients that I think I would not have been able to help otherwise."

 - John Kelleher, MD, Clinical Associate

 For details about the training program, please consult the catalog and contact the New Center